-Looking for headphones with all the fun of consumer grade products but the sound signature of studio-grade equipment?
-It may be a bit of an odd mix-up, but the Audio-Technica ATH-MSR7 walks the fine line between the two quite admirably, not just in terms of sound quality, but looks as well.
+Looking for headphones with all the fun of consumer-grade products but the sound signature of studio-grade equipment?
+It may be a bit of an odd mix-up, but the Audio-Technica ATH-MSR7 walks the fine line between the two quite admirably, not just in terms of sound quality, but in terms of looks as well.

 But is this jack of all trades also a master of none?
 That’s what we’ll be looking at in this review, in addition to who these headphones are actually geared towards.